asantaniello/sentry-docs/src/collections/_documentation/cli/dsym.md

 ---
 title: 'dSYM Upload'
+sidebar_order: 4
 ---

 `sentry-cli` can upload dSYM files to Sentry to allow symbolication of iOS app crashes.
 It is also used behind the scenes if you use systems like fastlane or build system integrations.

-For general information about dSYM handling, please refer to [Uploading Debug Symbols]({%- link _documentation/clients/cocoa/dsym.md -%}#uploading-dsyms) as well as [_Debug Information Files_]({%- link _documentation/learn/cli/dif.md -%}) for an introduction.
+For general information about dSYM handling, please refer to [Uploading Debug Symbols]({%- link _documentation/clients/cocoa/dsym.md -%}#uploading-dsyms) as well as [_Debug Information Files_]({%- link _documentation/cli/dif.md -%}) for an introduction.

 ## Basic Upload

 Use `upload-dif` to upload dSYM files and specify the `dsym` type.
 If invoked during an Xcode build step, `sentry-cli` will automatically pick up the `DWARF_DSYM_FOLDER_PATH` environment variable.
 Otherwise, provide the path to a dSYM or folder containing dSYMs as command line argument.

 {% capture __alert_content -%}
 Because debug files belong to projects, you will need to specify the organization and project you are working with.
-For more information about this refer to [Working with Projects]({%- link _documentation/learn/cli/configuration.md -%}#sentry-cli-working-with-projects).
+For more information about this refer to [Working with Projects]({%- link _documentation/cli/configuration.md -%}#sentry-cli-working-with-projects).
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"